top of page

 The Multiple Benefits of Sunflowers

--Wildlife loves them; they attract and feed pollinators and birds.
+-Wildlife loves them; they attract and feed pollinators and birds such as

 -Research shows that the "sunflower family (Asteraceae) both reduces infection of a common bee parasite by 81–94% and markedly increases the production of queen bumble bees.
 One of the big breakthroughs in helping pollinators, and especially bees, is the discovery that certain species of flowers can help pollinators resist disease infections and that sunflowers are particularly effective at combatting a widespread pathogen that lives in a bee's gut called Crithidia bombi."

--Their deep roots help to break up compacted urban soils, help with the aeration of the soil, and their leaves add organic matter to the soil as they decompose.
-This helps to create a healthy environment for other plants to grow in.
+-Their deep roots help to break up compacted urban soils, which helps with soil aeration, and their leaves add organic matter to the soil as they decompose—all these help create a healthy environment for other plants to grow in.

--They are drought tolerant; this is an essential fact in the hot Portuguese climate.
+-They are drought tolerant; this is essential in the hot Portuguese climate.

 -They remediate urban soil contaminants - absorb toxic heavy metals – lead, arsenic, zinc, and uranium from the soil.